globien/globien.github.io/_posts/2020-09-10-new-corona-virus.md

     - Language Tips
 ---

-What is the prase for "novel coronavirus" in Globien?
+What is the expression for "novel coronavirus" in Globien?

 To build a Globien word, we use the "English/French Word + Chinese Pinyin" form.
 Let's have a look: